chainguard-images/images/TERRAFORM.md

 # This should have the form:
 #   ghcr.io/mattmoor/ko@sha256:deadbeef
-# Yes, it currently requires a digest.
+# Note that the image reference must be specified by digest.
 TF_VAR_digest=... terraform apply
 ```